Neven Point Wind Farm

 Project Background

 The north of Scotland has some of the best wind resource in Europe, and Orkney is no exception.
-Eday sits in the midst of this incredible energy resource and is uniquely placed to support a wind project.
+Eday sits in the midst of this incredible energy resource and is well placed to support a wind project.

 The Neven Point Wind Farm project is located on Greentoft Farm land on the southern edge of Eday and was initially mooted in 2018 as a 10-turbine proposal.
-Following initial feasibility work the design was reduced to an 8-turbine proposal and a Scoping Report, setting out the proposed scope of environmental survey work, was submitted to Orkney Islands Council in 2019.
+Following initial feasibility work, the design was reduced to an 8-turbine proposal, and a Scoping Report setting out the proposed scope of environmental survey work was submitted to Orkney Islands Council in 2019.

 Previous project information available here: